 4. Nurture groups are provided for children and young people

-5. There are opportunities for children to be included in child friendly church services
+5. There are opportunities for children to engage in the worship of the church

 7. Children and young people are seen as equal members of the church community